Coatzacoalcos: Transportation

 The Port of Coatzacoalcos (Puerto México) is an international port of entry that provides transhipment of oil and petrochemicals.

 After an upgrade to the railway along the Tehuantepec Route was opened in 1907 by Porfirio Díaz the port saw an increase of shipping via the Isthmus of Tehuantepec, particularly from the American-Hawaiian Steamship Company.
 The port saw a decrease in traffic after the opening of the Panama Canal from 1914 on, but traffic has started to build up since the oil boom of the 1970s.
 The railway is now known as the Ferrocarril Transístmico ("Trans-Isthmic Railroad").

-The CG Railway operates train ferries between the Port of Coatzacoalcos and the Port of Mobile in Alabama, US.
+The CG Railway operates train ferries between the Port of Coatzacoalcos and the United States at the Port of Mobile in Alabama.
 Ferrosur also provides rail service in and out of Coatzacoalcos as far southeast as Las Choapas, to the north and west to Veracruz and Mexico City, as well as to the south over the Tehuantepec route now owned by Ferrocarril Transístmico from Medias Aguas to Salina Cruz in the state of Oaxaca.

 Mexican Federal Highway 180 follows the southern shore of the Bay of Campeche through Coatzacoalcos to the Yucatán Peninsula.
 Highway 180 and a rail line to Allende have been carried over the Coatzacoalcos River via the 1910 built Coatza I bridge for more than a century.
 A second cable stayed bridge known as Coatza II or Antonio Dovalí Jaime was built to the south to carry more road traffic over the river.
 It was constructed starting in 1979 and was opened by President Miguel de la Madrid Hurtado on 17 October 1984.
 Coatza II has a center span of 288 m and an overall length of 698.25 m.
 A ferry operates between the city of Coatzacoalcos and Allende, which in 2017 was supplemented by a 1.1 km underwater tunnel that carries four lanes of traffic.
+Coatzacoalcos is also the northern terminus of Mexican Federal Highway 185, which links it with the Pacific Ocean at Salina Cruz, Oaxaca, on the other side of the Isthmus of Tehuantepec.

 Notable people

-Coatzacoalcos is the birthplace of actress Salma Hayek; journalist María Antonieta Collins; and footballers Sergio Ramirez, who played for FC Ararat Yerevan, in the Armenian Premier League and José Arturo Rivas, who plays for the Tigres de la UANL, in the Primera División de México.
+Coatzacoalcos is the birthplace of actress Salma Hayek; journalist María Antonieta Collins; and footballers Sergio Ramirez, who played for FC Ararat Yerevan, in the Armenian Premier League and José Arturo Rivas, who played for the Tigres de la UANL, in the Primera División de México.
 Also, Silviano Delgado Valladolid, who was part of Mexico's National Squad during Barcelona 1992 Olympic Games and played for Toluca F.C., Puebla F.C., Morelia F.C.